Muscat bleu: Pedigree

 Müller-Thurgau, one of the "grand parent" varieties to Muscat bleu.

 Muscat bleu is considered to be a "complex hybrid", meaning that within its lineage are grape varieties belonging to several different species of the grapevine genus, Vitis.
 Despite having the name Muscat, there are actually no Muscat grape varieties closely related to Muscat bleu.
 The grape is the result of a crossing of Garnier 15-6 and Perle noire, both varieties themselves being inter-specific crossings with complex lineages.

 Garnier 15-6 is a crossing of Villard noir, developed in Southwest France by Bertille Seyve and Victor Villard, and the Vitis vinifera grape Müller-Thurgau developed by Swiss grape breeder Hermann Müller.
 Villard noir is a crossing of the Seibel grapes Chancellor and Les Subéreux which have Vitis labrusca and Vitis riparia and Vitis rupestris in their lineages.
 Müller-Thurgau is a crossing of two vinifera varieties, Riesling and Madeleine Royale.

 Perle noire is a crossing of the Vitis vinifera Spanish table grape variety Teneron and Seyve-Villard 12-358 which, itself, is a complex hybrid from the Seibel grapes Les Subéreux and Seibel 6468.

 Viticulture

 The sweet "grapey" aroma of ripe Muscat bleu grapes attracts wasps.

 Muscat bleu is an early ripening variety that buds midway through the budding period of the growing season.
-The vine produces large, loose clusters of large size berries that give off a sweet "grapey", Muscat-like aroma that can attract wasps to the vineyard.
+The vine produces large, loose clusters of large size berries that give off a sweet "grapey", Muscat aroma that can attract wasps to the vineyard.
 Muscat bleu has good resistance to fungal infections such as downy mildew but is susceptible to the viticultural hazards of coulure and millerandage.